A lot or a little?

-With sweeping vistas of the Madgascar landscape, close-ups of the many lemurs, and educational narration, Island of Lemurs is an IMAX film the whole family can enjoy.
-The film follows various kinds of lemurs, sharing information about why they're important or endangered or just plain adorable.
+With sweeping vistas of the Madgascar landscape, close-ups of the many lemurs, and educational narration, this is an IMAX film the whole family can enjoy.
+Island of Lemurs: Madagascar follows various kinds of lemurs, sharing information about why they're important or endangered or just plain adorable.
 Kids will love finding out that the tiny mouse lemur is the teeniest primate and that the indri is considered part of a Madagascar creation story.

 At this point in his career, Freeman could narrate Wikipedia pages and make them sound fascinating.
 But unlike March of the Penguins, this documentary doesn't focus solely on the animals or anthropomorphize them into human-like characters in a relatable feel-good story.
 The filmmakers also include interviews with lemur expert Dr. Patricia Wright, who explains why the lemurs of Madagascar are unlike any other animal on Earth.
 Her love of the animals is infectious and makes you see why lemurs are so much more than just the "move it, move it" singers in Madagascar.

-Families can talk about the popularity of wildlife documentaries.
+Families can talk about the popularity of wildlife documentaries like Island of Lemurs: Madagascar.
 What attracts families to nature films about animals?
 How are lemur families similar to human families?

 Which lemur is your favorite and why?
 What did you learn about lemurs that you didn't know before?